BonJovi1/bonjovi1.github.io/_pages/interests.md

 heading: Interests
 description: What is it to have a life without a hobby or passion?
 ---
+Nothing is as important as passion.
+No matter what you do with your life, be passionate.

 ### Music
 Because without Music, life would B Flat.